-6. To understand the professional and sefety responsibilities for working in the analysis 6.
-To understand the professional and safety responsibilities for working in the analysis laboratory.
+6. To understand the professional and safety responsibilities for working in the analysis laboratory.
 Pharmac 1.
-Students will demonstrate knowledge of and ability to use principles of therapeutics, quality $\mathbf{y}$ improvement, communication, economics, health behavior, social and administrative aspects, Practice health policy and legal issues in the practice of pharmacy.
+Students will demonstrate knowledge of and ability to use principles of therapeutics, quality y improvement, communication, economics, health behavior, social and administrative aspects, Practice health policy and legal issues in the practice of pharmacy.
 2. Students will use knowledge of drug distribution methods in hospital and apply it in the practice of pharmacy.
 3. Students will effectively apply principles of drug store management and inventory control to medication use.
 4. Students will provide patient-centered care to diverse patients using the best available evidence and monitor drug therapy of patient through medication chart review, obtain medication history interview and counsel the patients, identify drug related problems.
-5. Students will engage in innovative activities by making use of the knowledge of clinical trials 6.
-Students will exhibit professional ethics by producing safe and appropriate medication use throughout society B.Pharm 8thSem Biostatistics and 1.
+5. Students will engage in innovative activities by making use of the knowledge of clinical tria 6.
+Students will exhibit professional ethics by producing safe and appropriate medication use throughout society B.Pharm 8thSem Riostatistics and 1.
 Know the operation of M.S.
 Excel, SPSS, R and MINITAB®, DoE (Design of Experiment) research 2.
 Know the various statistical techniques to solve statistical problems methodology 3.
 Appreciate statistical techniques in solving the problems.
 Social and 1.
 Acquire high consciousness/realization of current issues related to health and preventive pharmaceutical problems within the country and worldwide. pharmacy 2.
-Have a critical way of thinking based on current healthcare development. · 3.
-Evaluate alternative ways of solving problems related to health and pharmaceutical issues.
+Have a critical way of thinking based on current healthcare development.
+3. Evaluate alternative ways of solving problems related to health and pharmaceutical issues.
 Pharma 1.
 The course aims to provide an understanding of marketing concepts and techniques marketin 2.
-Their applications in the pharmaceutical industry. g management Pharmaceutical Know about the process of drug discovery and development regulatory 2.
+Their applications in the pharmaceutical industry. g management Pharmaceutical 1.
+Know about the process of drug discovery and development regulatory 2.
 Know the regulatory authorities and agencies governing the manufacture and sale of science pharmaceuticals 3.
 Know the regulatory approval process and their registration in Indian and international markets